svewap/nnrestapi/Documentation/Annotations/Annotations/25_Distiller.rst

 If you are removing more keys from the JSON than keeping them, consider simply using the ``$keysToKeep`` property which you can set in your custom Distiller.
-The ``Nng\Nnrestapi\Distiller\AbstractDistiller`` will check, if a Distiller has this property set and then autoatically remove alle keys from the JSON that are not defined in the array.
+The ``Nng\Nnrestapi\Distiller\AbstractDistiller`` will check, if a Distiller has this property set and then automatically remove all keys from the JSON that are not defined in the array.

 .. code-block:: php